cloudevents/spec/expression-language.md

 Operators MUST be evaluated in order, where the parenthesized expressions have the highest priority over all the other operators.

-Because CESQL expressions are total, they always define a return value, included in the [type system](#31-type-system), even after an error occurs.
-When evaluating an expression, the evaluator can operate in two modes, in relation to error handling:

-* Fail fast mode: When an error is triggered, the evaluation is interrupted and returns the error, without any result.
-* Complete evaluation mode: When an error is triggered, the evaluation is continued, and the evaluation of the expression returns both the result and the error(s).

-The fail fast mode MUST be supported by the evaluator, while the complete evaluation mode MAY be supported by the evaluator.

 #### 3.7.
 Type casting

 CESQL supports both implicit and explicit type casting among the _primitive_ types.
 Users can perform explicit type